What is Breathwork?

 The third style I am currently training in is conscious connected breath with a decolonial lens with Hannah Kendaru from Inspire Breathwork https://inspire-breathwork.org/ .

-Conscious connected breathing comes from the lineage of Leonard Orr and Sondar Ray from Rebirthing, and Holotropic breathwork developed by Stanislav and Christina Grof.
-As I understand it Leonard Orr was looking for alternative ways to achieve altered states of consciousness after the war on drugs prevented further ongoing research in to the use of psychedelics, and after researching different cultures found that breathing fast and deep led people into altered states of consciousness where they could process emotion, memories and trauma.
-Breathing can be through the nose or the mouth over a period of 30mins - 1hr.
-I believe that high ventilation breathing techniques can be a very good way of maintaining emotional hygiene when used on a regular basis.
+Conscious connected breathing comes from the lineage of pranayama techniques that was taught to Leonard Orr and Sondar Ray from Rebirthing.
+This then later sparked Stanislav and Christina Grof to develop Holotropic Breathwork which are longer conscious connected breathwork sessions.
+Leonard Orr was looking for alternative ways to achieve altered states of consciousness after the war on drugs prevented further ongoing research in to the use of psychedelics, and after researching different cultures found that breathing fast and deep led people into altered states of consciousness where they could process emotion, memories and trauma.
+Breathing can be through the nose or the mouth over a period of 30mins - to a few hours but generally about 1 hour.
+High ventilation breathwork techniques can be a very good way of maintaining emotional hygiene when used on a regular basis.